TianWenWang/learngit51j/readme.txt

-Charles is a good man.
+Charles is a nice man.